duarte2025/django-oppia/docs/dashboard/courses.rst

 ---------------------------------

 #.
 From the menu bar, select 'Courses'
 #.
-From the drop down list of tags at the top of the page, select the relevant tag
+From the drop down list of categories at the top of the page, select the relevant tag
 #.
 The page will refresh and show just the courses for the selected tag

-Update course information (tags etc)
+Update course information (categories etc)
 ---------------------------------------

 Currently this should be done during the course export process in Moodle.